EJEHardenberg/writing/narrations/flute.md

 and the music was not having the relaxing effect it should have.
 A few more measures and the air wouldn't come to play the notes anymore.

-Tears reappeared and shined the eyes into beautiful sadness.
+Tears reappeared and shined the eyes into sorrow.
 The streaks of tears making small rivers down the cheeks dribbled down the chin and when the boy paused to wipe them away, the flute came down, the shoulders slumped and the hand never made it to the chin.
 Tightly clenched, the child's hands flipped through the sheet